 Marshini participated in a great panel on applications of artificial intelligence for a College Readiness Program offered by the Office of Special Programs in April.
 She also worked with the Connecting Contexts Team to deliver a workshop on Keeping Kids Safe Online at our partner school in Chicago in April.
 More recently in June, Marshini gave a talk on misleading online content such as dark patterns and disguised advertisements at the 17th Annual Center for Competition Policy Conference on Rethinking Consumer Policy held virtually at the University of East Anglia in the United Kingdom.
+She also presented her work on AdIntuition and automatically disclosing online endorsements at the Federal Trade Commission.
 All these events were held virtually!

 We want to congratulate all the graduating AIR lab members including:

 - Regina Catipon (Masters in Computational Social Science)